Mattasher/probability-distributions/README.md

 ## Warning

-This package contains addition distributions marked as "experimental".
+This package contains additional distributions marked as "experimental".
 Use these with extreme caution.

 ## License